Learning low-rank latent mesoscale structures in networks

-{For each corrupted network, we apply NDL to learn a network dictionary We then use each dictionary to reconstruct the corrupted network.
-We anticipate that the reconstructed network is similar to {its corresponding original (i.e., uncorrupted)} network.
+For each observed network $G_{\textup{obs}}$, we apply NDL {at scale $k = 21$ with $r \in \{2, 25\}$} to learn a network dictionary $W_{\textup{obs}}$.
+We construct another network dictionary $\bar{W}_{\textup{obs}}$ by removing the on-chain edges from all of the latent motifs in $W_{\textup{obs}}$.
+(See the `Methods' section for further discussion.)
+This gives a total of four network dictionaries, corresponding to the two values of $r$ and whether or not we keep the on-chain edges of the latent motifs.
+With each of the network dictionaries, use NDR to reconstruct a network $G_{\textup{recons}}$ by approximating mesoscale patches of $G_{\textup{obs}}$ using latent motifs in $W_{\textup{obs}}$.
+(We compute $G_{\textup{recons}}$ without using any information on $G_{\textup{true}}$.)
+We anticipate that the reconstructed network $G_{\textup{recons}}$ is similar to its corresponding original (i.e., uncorrupted) network $G_{\textup{true}}$.
 The reconstruction algorithms output a weighted network $G_{\textup{recons}}$, where the weight of each edge is our confidence that the edge is a true edge of that network.
-For denoising subtractive (respectively, additive) noise, we classify each non-edge (respectively, each edge) in a corrupted network as `positive' if its weight in $G_{\textup{recons}}$ is strictly larger than some threshold $\theta$ and `negative' otherwise.
+For denoising subtractive (respectively, additive) noise, we classify each nonedge (respectively, each edge) in a corrupted network as `positive' if its weight in $G_{\textup{recons}}$ is strictly larger than some threshold $\theta$ and as `negative' otherwise.
 By varying $\theta$, we construct a receiver-operating characteristic (ROC) curve that consists of points whose horizontal and vertical coordinates are the false-positive rates and true-positive rates, respectively.
-For denoising the ${-}\textup{ER}$ (respectively, ${+}\textup{ER}$ or ${+}\textup{WS}$) noise, one can also infer an optimal value of $\theta$ {for} a 50\% training set of non-edges (respectively, edges) in $G$ with known labels and then use this value of $\theta$ to compute classification measures such as accuracy and precision.
+For denoising the ${-}\textup{ER}$ (respectively, ${+}\textup{ER}$ and ${+}\textup{WS}$) noise, one can also infer an optimal value of $\theta$ for a 50\% training set of nonedges (respectively, edges) of $G$ with known labels and then use this value of $\theta$ to compute classification measures such as accuracy and precision.